 I won’t say I’m always perfect with this.
 Sometimes I get in funks.
 Last week I attended a funeral on Tuesday of a dear client of mine.
 It affected me big time!
 I just couldn’t get myself in work mode the rest of the week.
 But you know what, that’s okay.
 I allowed myself the grace to mourn his passing, and this week, I refocused.

-As you begin to make these changes, allow yourself grace.
+As you begin to make these time management changes, allow yourself grace.
 It won’t come overnight.
 But just keep keeping on.

 - Boulder College of Massage Therapy Graduate